Healthy Life Style

 Breakfast Club is accessible from our Eddish Road entrance, doors open from 8:00am until 8:30am.

-All children are provided with a water bottle which is refilled daily and enables them to access water throughout the day.
+All children are provided with a water bottle which is refilled and cleaned on a daily basis and enables them to access water throughout the day.

-As part of our commitment to a healthy lifestyle children are provided with a fresh salad bar and they are encourage to choose a selection of fresh vegetables and fruit to accompany their meal.
+As part of our commitment to a healthy lifestyle children are provided with a fresh salad bar and they are encourage to choose a selection of fresh vegetables, condiments and fruit to accompany their meal.

 Free School Meals

 If you or your partner receives income support (IS), Income Based Job Seekers Allowance (IBJSA), or benefit support under part VI of the Immigration and Asylum Act 1999 your child may be entitled to free school meals.
 Your child may also be entitled to free school meals if you are receipt of Child Tax Credit (but not entitled to working tax credit) and have an income not exceeding £16,190.
 Please contact the academy office for help, advice and an application form.
 More information on free school meals can be found here.

 Packed lunches are welcome in our academy, please send lunches in a named, sealed, non-breakable container.
 Please ensure that your child is eating a balanced diet this could include sandwiches, a piece of fruit and a drink.
 We ask that children only bring one treat item per day (small cake, biscuit or crisps.)
 Please do not send chocolate, fizzy pop, cans or glass bottles.